Angus Belcher Marine - Maritime Services

 Training - Skipper Services - Charter - Maintenance and Servicing - Boat Sales

-There was always something happening; entertainment came from a great Ceilidh band and the Star Shanty Singers.
+At the 2024 event there was always something happening; entertainment came from a great Ceilidh band and the Star Shanty Singers.
 A special beer ‘Jolly Roger’ was brewed for the event, and named for the club Commodore Roger Cave, by the local brewery Odin, and very good it was too…

 Prizes were awarded for the best presented boat, going to Wendy and John Duncan’s ‘Wren’ a beautiful gaff rigged cutter.
 It’s not all about traditional boats, however; “Peel Sea Fest is for everyone.”
-Roger Cave told me “It is an annual festival for boats of all types and ages, a chance to gather in the company of all the different folk who enjoy the sea, there was even the possibility of a visit from an electric rib currently rounding Britain, all boats are welcome…”
+Roger Cave told me “It is an annual festival for boats of all types and ages, a chance to gather in the company of all the different folk who enjoy the sea, there was even the possibility of a visit from an electric rib currently rounding Britain; boats of all ages, types and sizes are welcome…” The East Down Yacht Club even timed their race from Northern Ireland to Peel to coincide with the festival.

 The whole town seems to join in the spirit of the festival, talented knitters had festooned the town with colourful creations, there were displays by the Manx Wildlife Trust, a hand built wooden Manx skiff was on display (the first of many) and live music abounds in local pubs and bars.

-It was incredibly refreshing to attend a boating event where the theme is the enjoyment of boating, the sea and the food, drink and conversation, what the Irish visitors would call the Craic.
+It is incredibly refreshing to attend a boating event where the theme is the enjoyment of boating, the sea, and the food, drink and conversation, what the Irish visitors would call the Craic.
 No headline corporate sponsors or multi-million-pound racing yachts just lots of folk enjoying the Island, the town, the company, and the sea.
+Come along and join in the fun.